Project

 History

-#1 Updated by John Lindgren about 3 years ago
+#1 Updated by John Lindgren over 3 years ago

 This is the way it's designed to work.
 The playlist (and therefore most of the UI) follows the track currently being decoded.
 The audio stream will lag behind more or less depending on buffering.

-#2 Updated by Igor Kushnir about 3 years ago
+#2 Updated by Igor Kushnir over 3 years ago

 John Lindgren wrote: